dward2/BME547/Resources/tkinter_multiple_windows.md

         self.win.wait_window()
 ```
 The `grab_set` method set the sole focus of the GUI onto the modal window and
-does not allow any interaction with other widgets.
+does not allow any interaction with other windows.
 The `wait_window` method
 stops code execution for other GUI elements except this window.
 Only when this
 window is destroyed will other code continue.
 This causes the `main_window`
 code to pause until interactions with this window are complete.